- Deadly Home Seller Mistakes

 - If time on market is really long, buyers will negotiate more determinedly, even to insist on a below-market price

-- If the price is much higher than the low end of your acceptable range, it may be over the search limit and not even on the list of homes prospective buyers take a look at.
+- If the price is a lot higher than the low end of the seller’s acceptable range, it is likely also higher than many prospective buyers’ upper search limit … thus not even on the list of homes prospective buyers take a look at.

 When setting the initial offering price, you must know:

 - The facts about prior sales in your area

 - The facts about other homes offered in the area – go see those comparable to yours

 - The difference between cost and market value – and that cost is not relevant